-These are the only words on our lips: organic and local.
-So if you have a restaurant or offer a few products to your customers, opt for these two important values.
+These are the words on everyone’s lips: organic and local.
+So if you run a restaurant or offer a few products to your customers, opt for these two important values.
 We’ll show you how.

 1. Why it's important to get started